 About this Program

 People who work with older adults often get great satisfaction from making a positive difference in their lives.
-As average life expectancies rise and this group makes up a growing share of the U.S. population, the need for professionals with gerontology expertise will continue to expand.
+As the population of older adults in the United States and worldwide continues to grow, there will be greater need for professionals with expertise in gerontology.

-In this four-course certificate program, you’ll examine the specific challenges and opportunities involved in supporting this demographic group.
-We’ll take a detailed look at the relevant psychological, biological and social factors.
-Develop the knowledge to better serve older adults in fields such as health and wellness, finance, housing and recreation.
+In this three-course certificate program, you’ll examine the specific challenges and opportunities involved in supporting older adults and their family members.
+We’ll look at the relevant psychological, biological and social factors that affect the aging process so you have the knowledge you need to better serve older adults in fields such as human services, health and wellness, housing and recreation.

-▸ Related Article: Discover a Meaningful Career Serving Older Adults
+Discover a Meaningful Career Serving Older Adults DESIGNED FOR

-- Biological aspects of aging and functional changes associated with the process, including illnesses
+Biological aspects of aging and age-associated functional changes, including illnesses common in old age

-- Social, cultural and economic factors that influence the perception and treatment of the older adults
+Social and cultural factors that influence family relationships and the quality of life for older adults

-By completing this certificate program, you can earn credit toward your bachelor’s degree.
-To do so, you must enroll in the credit version of the program.
-Because policies vary, check with your intended degree program to make sure the credits will apply.
-If you don’t plan to pursue a degree, choose the noncredit offering.
-See Noncredit & Credit Options.
+By completing courses in this certificate program, you can earn credit toward your bachelor’s degree.
+Each course is worth three undergraduate credits.
+Because policies vary, check with your degree program to make sure the credits will apply.

 APPLY FOR A SCHOLARSHIP

-You can apply for a $1,000 scholarship to help pay for this program.
-Details are provided as part of the certificate application process.
+You can apply for a $500 scholarship from the H. Asuman Kiyak Endowed Student Support Fund to help pay for this program.